-Faysal Bank also continued to lead the way in digital banking innovation, reinforcing its position as the #MostInnovativeIslamicBank.
-Faysal Bank's commitment to a continuous innovation cycle was evident in several initiatives, most notably the launch of Peer-to-Peer (P2P),
+Favsal Bank also continued to lead the way in digital banking reinforcina its position innovation. as the #MostInnovativeIslamicBank, Favsal Bank's commitment to a continuous innovation cycle was evident in several initiatives, most notably the launch of Peer-to-Peer (P2P).